They prepared me to discipline myself through school and part-time jobs. I learned to put effort and time into what I was doing.

 “Even if there were times that I was totally wrong, Sister Elaine always vouched for me,” Shelby explained.
 She made me feel important, and she was there for the important moments in my young adult life.”

 “Baden felt like a home,” Shelby said.
 “And the girls in that home were like sisters to me.
 Even if I don’t see some of them for a while, when I do see them, it’s as if we could pick up where we left off.
-We have a natural understanding with each other, and we share memories.
+We have a natural understanding of each other, and we share memories.
 You can still find us making jokes about silly things that happened in the house.”

-“They started talking to us about college at a young age,” Shelby said of Girls Hope.
+“They started talking to us about college at a young age,” Shelby said of Boys Hope Girls Hope.
 “They helped us with essays, they provided tutors, and they helped us to develop a consistent, comfortable, and structured mindset to get homework done and study for tests.
 They prepared me to discipline myself through school and part-time jobs.
 I learned to put effort and time into what I was doing.”